pabloinsente/pabloinsente.github.io/_posts/2020-05-15-intro-linear-algebra.md

 \end{bmatrix}
 $$

 How can we decide whether the columns are linearly independent?
 A strategy that I often use in simple cases like this, is just to examine whether the second column equals the first column times some factor.
 In the case of $\textit{A}$ is easy to see that the second column equals four times the first column, so the columns are linearly *dependent*.
-We can express such criteria by comparing the elementwise division between the second column by the first column as:
+We can express such criteria by comparing the *elementwise division* between each element of the second column by each element of the first column as:

 $$
 \begin{bmatrix}
-\frac{4}{1} = \frac{8}{2}
+\frac{4}{1} =
+\frac{8}{2}
 \end{bmatrix}
 =
 \begin{bmatrix}
-4 = 4
+4 =
+4
 \end{bmatrix}
 $$

-We obtain that both sides equal $4$, meaning that the second column can be divided exactly by the first column (i.e., linearly *dependent*).
+We obtain that both entries equal $4$, meaning that the second column can be divided exactly by the first column (i.e., linearly *dependent*).

 Consider this matrix now: